-Joseph R. Saveri specializes in antitrust law and complex civil and class action litigation in state, federal and international arenas.
-With more than 25 years’ civil litigation experience, Joe has handled cases involving numerous industries including banking and financial services, insurance, energy, pharmaceuticals, agricultural products, computer hardware, computer software, travel and transportation, paper products, cosmetics, and consumer electronics.
-Representing individuals, consumers, small business owners, public officials, and heads of corporations negatively affected by monopolistic business practices, Joe Saveri has established himself as one of the country's top litigators in the antitrust field.
+With 30 years of civil litigation experience, Joseph Saveri has handled cases involving numerous industries, including banking and financial services, insurance, energy, pharmaceuticals, agricultural products, computer hardware, computer software, manufacturing inputs, travel and transportation, paper products, cosmetics, and consumer electronics.
+He has established himself as one of the country's top litigators in the antitrust field.

-Joe has a long track record in the fields of antitrust law and complex litigation.
-In 1987, he started his career doing general litigation work at the San Francisco law firm of McCutchen, Doyle, Brown & Enersen.
-In 1992, Joe joined the plaintiffs' firm Lieff, Cabraser, Heimann & Bernstein, where he founded and developed the firm’s Antitrust and intellectual property practice, which he established and chaired.
-He also served as the firm's Managing Partner and Chair of the firm's Antitrust and Intellectual Property practice group.
-In 2012, the practice group was recognized as one of the top five practice groups in California.
+Mr. Saveri began his career doing general litigation work at the San Francisco law firm of McCutchen, Doyle, Brown & Enersen.
+In 1992, he joined the plaintiffs' firm Lieff Cabraser Heimann & Bernstein, where he served as the firm's Managing Partner.
+He also founded and chaired the firm's Antitrust and Intellectual Property practice group, which was recognized in 2012 as one of the top five practice groups in California.
 He left Lieff Cabraser in May of 2012 to start his own firm, the Joseph Saveri Law Firm, Inc.